Initiative against abusive litigation targeting journalists and rights defenders

 - removal of definition of cross-border cases

-- new rule requiring that Member States must ensure that an application for early dismissal is treated in an accelerated manner in accordance with national law, taking into account the circumstances of the case and the right to an effective remedy and the right to a fair trial
+- rule providing that application for early dismissal is treated in an accelerated manner in accordance with national law, taking into account the circumstances of the case and the right to an effective remedy and the right to a fair trial

 - removal of rule on damages